 Students with Curricular Practical Training or Optional Practical Training authorization should not use the on-campus Social Security form.
 Instead, students must obtain the Social Security recommendation letter directly from their employer.
 If needed, employers may use this Sample Social Security Letter for Off-Campus Employment [PDF] as reference.

 International Affairs has created a document which outlines your basic tax filing responsibilities and provides you with valuable resources to meet them.
-An email will be sent to you in February 2018 with tax information.
+An email was sent to you in February 2022 with tax information.
+A link to the presentation may be found here:

 To make fulfilling your tax obligations easier, International Affairs offers SAIC students free access to Sprintax Non-Resident Tax Preparation, an online tool which provides federal tax preparation software along with an extensive and easily searchable online tax library.
 Current SAIC international students and OPT students are eligible to create a Sprintax account using an active @saic.edu email address.